cfengine/documentation/enterprise-cfengine-guide/alerts-notifications.markdown

 	* **Inventory** conditions trigger alerts for inventory attributes.
 These attributes correspond to the ones found in inventory reports.

-	* **Sketch** conditions trigger alerts based on the compliance status of the part of CFEngine policy which has been added by a specific sketch during its activation.

 	* **Software Updates** conditions trigger alerts based on packages available for update in the repository.
 They can be set either for a specific version or trigger on the latest version available.
 If neither a package nor a version is specified, they will trigger alerts for any update.

 * It is possible to create alerts for all hosts, or a filtered set of hosts.